 Making History, Lomond View Style! ⚽ According to our enthusiastic 2nd graders, they just competed in the "World's Biggest Boys Against Girls Soccer Game!"
 We love their spirit and the energy they bring to the field.
 Go Lions! 🦁 #LomondViewLions #RecessSuperstars #FutureAthletes

-27 days ago, Lomond View Elementary
+3 months ago, Lomond View Elementary

 A wide-angle photograph of a large group of elementary school children, mainly second graders, playing soccer on a grassy field under a mostly cloudy sky.
 A goal net is visible in the middle background, and a view of a distant town or city and horizon is visible beyond the fence line.